Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Core Mods/Defense Mod.md

 Add Up Defense And Roll:

-1-2: Blocks 1 Damage
+1-2: Blocks 10% Of Damage

-3-4: Blocks 2 Damage
+3-4: Blocks 25% Of Damage

-5: Blocks 3 Damage
+5: Blocks 50% Of Damage

-6: Blocks 4 Damage
+6: Blocks 705 Of Damage

-Every 3 Levels, Increase Blocked Damage By 1
+No Level Up Buffs